0x1eef/test-cmd.rb/README.md

 ##
 # Limit how much data is read from stdout and
 # stderr.
-At most 20k chars is read from both:
+At most 20k bytes is read from both:
 p Test::Command
   .new("git")
   .limit(stdout: 20_000, stderr: 20_000)